International reactions to the Gaza War (2008–2009): Involved parties

 Israel – Prime Minister Ehud Olmert said "we tried to avoid, and I think quite successfully, to hit any uninvolved people – we attacked only targets that are part of the Hamas organisations".

 Gaza Strip – Ismail Haniyeh, Hamas' leader in Gaza, called Israel's attacks an "ugly massacre".
 The leader of Hamas in Damascus, Khaled Mashal, threatened revenge attacks, saying "the time for the Third Intifada has come".

-Palestinian Authority – President Mahmoud Abbas condemned the attacks and called for restraint.
+Palestine – President Mahmoud Abbas condemned the attacks and called for restraint.
 President Mahmoud Abbas blamed Hamas for triggering Israel's deadly raids on Gaza by not extending a six-month truce with Israel.
-Speaking from Cairo on December 28, 2008, he said that 'we ask[ed] [Hamas] ... not [to] end the truce.
+Speaking from Cairo on 28 December 2008, he said that 'we ask[ed] [Hamas] ... not [to] end the truce.
 Let the truce continue and not stop so that we could have avoided what happened'.
 Later he called Israeli attacks "barbaric and criminal aggression", and threatened to cut off negotiations with Israel.

 Fathi Abu Moughli, the Palestinian minister of health, abruptly cut off the payments to Israeli hospitals for treatment of Palestinian patients, forcing hundreds of Palestinians to halt their treatments and cutting them off from proper medical care.

 United Nations

-The United Nations Security Council issued a statement on December 28, 2008, calling, "for an immediate halt to all violence", the Arab League, and the European Union made similar calls, as did Argentina, Brazil, China, Japan, Malaysia, Mexico, Peru, the Philippines, Russia, South Korea and Vietnam.
-Libya pushed to issue a Security Council Resolution urging for a cease-fire, an effort which the US blocked, citing the failure of the statement made December 28.
+The United Nations Security Council issued a statement on 28 December 2008, calling, "for an immediate halt to all violence", the Arab League, and the European Union made similar calls, as did Argentina, Brazil, China, Japan, Malaysia, Mexico, Peru, the Philippines, Russia, South Korea and Vietnam.
+Libya pushed to issue a Security Council Resolution urging for a cease-fire, an effort which the US blocked, citing the failure of the statement made 28 December.

-On January 9, 2009, the United Nations Security Council passed Resolution 1860 calling for an immediate ceasefire in Gaza and a full Israeli withdrawal by 14 votes to one abstention (the United States), even though US diplomats had been involved in its drafting.
+On 9 January 2009, the United Nations Security Council passed Resolution 1860 calling for an immediate ceasefire in Gaza and a full Israeli withdrawal by 14 votes to one abstention (the United States), even though US diplomats had been involved in its drafting.
 Israel and Hamas both ignored calls for a ceasefire.

-The United Nations General Assembly adopted Resolution ES-10/18 on January 16, 2009, calling for support of Security Council Resolution 1860.
+The United Nations General Assembly adopted Resolution ES-10/18 on 16 January 2009, calling for support of Security Council Resolution 1860.
 Only 3 countries (Israel, United States, Nauru) voted against the Resolution.

 UN Secretary General Ban Ki-moon called for an immediate ceasefire and condemned both Israel and Hamas.

 The United Nations High Commissioner for Human Rights, Navanethem Pillay, called for independent investigations into possible war crimes committed by Israeli forces in the Gaza Strip.